debops/debops/docs/defaults-configuration.rst

   Name of other network interface which this interface might depend on.
 Usage depends on the interface type.

-  In ``bridge`` interfaces, you can specify name or list of interfaces to add to the bridge.
+  In ``bridge`` interfaces, you can specify the name or list of interfaces to add to the bridge.

-  In ``vlan`` interfaces, you can define name of the interface used as ``vlan_raw_device``.
+  In ``vlan`` interfaces, you can define the name of the interface used as ``vlan_raw_device``.

-  In ``6to4`` interface, you can specify name of the interface which will be checked for IPv4 address to use to configure IPv6 6to4 tunnel.
+  In ``6to4`` interface, you can specify the name of the interface which will be checked for IPv4 address to use to configure the IPv6 6to4 tunnel.

 ``ports`` | ``bridge_ports``
   Alternative names for list of ports to add to a given bridge.

 ``device`` | ``vlan_device`` | ``vlan_raw_device``
-  Alternative names for name of the interface to use as VLAN raw device.
+  Alternative names for the name of the interface to use as VLAN raw device.

 ``port_present``
   If you specify a name of an interface with this parameter, ``debops.ifupdown`` will check if that interface exists (usually these are physical interfaces like ``eth0``).
-If the interface exists, role will generate the configuration of an interface with this parameter; if it does not, configuration won't be generated.
+If the interface exists, the role will generate the configuration of an interface with this parameter.
+If it does not, the configuration won't be generated.

 ``port_active``
-  Bool variable (``True``/``False``) which specifies the state of ``item.port_present`` interface that you want, either active (``True``, port has a connection) or inactive (``False``, port does not have connection).
-If port is not in a given state, configuration won't be generated.
+  Boolean variable (``True``/``False``) which specifies the state of the ``item.port_present`` interface that you want, either active (``True``, port has a connection) or inactive (``False``, port does not have connection).
+If the port is not in a given state, then the configuration won't be generated.

 ``weight``
   Numerical value added at the beginning of the interface configuration file,